parisni/mimic-omop-guidelines/04-discussion.rst

 - need to propose an optimized version of OMOP -> ==XT: is that the idea of flattenning the tables to improve query-ability?
 OMOP Analytics? technical performances == -> ==NP: indeed, precalcul most of joins so that queries are focused on one or two table instead of 5 and more ; in this case, replicating information is not a problem because it is a frozen dataset and replicated field all come from one unique field and this is then no error prone by design==
 ==XT: What are the pros and cons of this solution against keeping the structure but producing some "query plans" for the frequent accesses?
 Several participants at dat-icu told me that at the end of the end, most of the teams struggled to finally produce queries that were very similar to their neighbors' queries==

+There is an ongoing debate around database modeling for data analytics.
+The CAP theorem argues that.
+However in the field ofb.
+When comes analysis, the dataset needs to be static so that reproducible research, algorithms performances measurement can be done.
+Moreover, the batch analysis needs to be fast and allow multiple person to run queries concurrently.
+Last the query syntax needs to be wide enough to let the analyst explore in a fluent try/error process.
+A-P

+Once the model has learn on the data and is ready to infer new informations from new examples.
+It is of utmost importance that the new examples is consistent.
+C- Moreover, the dataset needs to have been made with the same process and share the same structure with the learning dataset.

 **terminology mapping**

 - athena existing standard mapping